StasMasevych/Data-to-report-agents/README.md

 # Data to Report Agents

-A CrewAI-powered application that automates project planning and reporting by analyzing Trello board data.
-This application uses a crew of AI agents to collect data from Trello, analyze it, and generate comprehensive project reports.
+A CrewAI-powered application that automates sprint reporting by analyzing Trello board data.
+This application uses a crew of AI agents to collect data from Trello, analyze it, and generate comprehensive sprint reports.

 ## 🤖 Agents

-The application uses three specialized agents, each with a specific role in the data-to-report pipeline:
+The application uses two specialized agents, each with a specific role in the data-to-report pipeline:

-### 1. Project Planning Agent
+### 1. Data Collection Agent
-- **Role**: The Ultimate Project Planner
+- **Role**: Data Collection Specialist
-- **Goal**: Meticulously break down projects into actionable tasks
+- **Goal**: Gather all relevant data from the Trello board
 - **Tools**: BoardDataFetcherTool, CardDataFetcherTool
 - **Responsibilities**:
   - Collect data from Trello boards
-  - Organize tasks and identify dependencies
-  - Create structured project plans
+  - Create an initial understanding of the project
+  - Identify main features and team members

-### 2. Estimation Agent
+### 2. Analysis Agent
-- **Role**: Expert Estimation Analyst
+- **Role**: Project Analysis Expert
-- **Goal**: Provide accurate time, resource, and effort estimations
+- **Goal**: Analyze the collected data to identify blockers, delays, and overall progress
 - **Responsibilities**:
-  - Analyze task complexity
-  - Estimate required resources
-  - Identify potential risks and uncertainties
+  - Identify blockers and delays

-### 3. Resource Allocation Agent
-- **Role**: Resource Allocation Strategist
-- **Goal**: Optimize task allocation based on skills and workload
-- **Responsibilities**:
-  - Match tasks to team members
-  - Balance workload distribution
-  - Create resource allocation charts
+  - Assess overall project progress
+  - Spot issues that may affect project timelines
+  - Generate comprehensive sprint reports

 ## 🛠️ Custom Tools